 - You can easily boost its growth by keeping the aquarium’s temperature less than 77F.

-- Perfect home for infusoria creates a great coverage to feed shrimps, snails and fish.
+- The perfect home for infusoria creates a great coverage to feed shrimps, snails, and fish.

 Plant and Care: Growth Tips